berlinplan/berlinplan.github.io/readme.md

 > <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

+#### Can the Voting app revolutionize ethics by solving problems for the first time in human history?

+> Resolving the ethical dilemma of torture or allowing a bomb to explode can only be done by society, which may approve of limited use of torture but not prolonged use.

 ### Is torture wrong?